 Event invites and community news updates.

-Amazing Girls Science is a subsidiary of Saturday Academy.
+Amazing Girls Science is a program within Saturday Academy.

 email@example.com Saturday Academy is a registered 501(c)(3) non-profit.
 Tax ID: 06-1440458